globallightingdata/website/blog/2023-03-09-release-l3d-editor.md

 - **L3D XSD 1.0 support**
   Currently, the L3D Editor supports the L3D XSD in version 0.10.
 One upcoming major change will be the integration of the final L3D XSD specification 1.0.
   :::warning Important
   Even though the L3D Editor is already final, the L3D XSD is still close to finalisation.
-It is unlikely, but cannot be guaranteed, that the final version will introduce some breaking changes.
-This should be kept in mind when creating L3Ds.
+It is unlikely, but we cannot guarantee that the final version won't introduce **breaking changes**.
+Keep this in mind when creating L3Ds.
   :::

 - **More units**